Siddhartha Shankar Ray: Career

-Role in the emergency
+Role in the Emergency

 Siddhartha Shankar Ray had a major role in the imposition of The Emergency from 1975 to 1977.
-He proposed to the prime minister Indira Gandhi to impose an "internal emergency" and also drafted a letter for the President to issue the proclamation and showed her how democratic freedom could be suspended while remaining within the ambit of the Constitution.
+He proposed to the prime minister Indira Gandhi to impose an "internal emergency" and also drafted the letter for the President Fakhruddin Ali Ahmed to issue the proclamation and showed her how democratic freedoms could be suspended while remaining within the ambit of the Constitution.

 Retirement

-During his retirement between 1996 and 2010, Ray returned to his law practice as a Barrister of the Calcutta High Court.
+After his retirement in 1996 till 2010, Ray returned to his law practice as a Barrister of the Calcutta High Court.